Chelsea v Southampton: How to watch on Amazon Prime

-Chelsea stopped the rot in spectacular type on the weekend forward of their Boxing Day conflict with Southampton – stay on Amazon Prime.
+Chelsea stopped the rot in spectacular model on the weekend forward of their Boxing Day conflict with Southampton – stay on Amazon Prime.

-Frank Lampard’s younger Blues squad will must be on crimson alert over the festive interval, however considerably eased the strain on their high 4 spot by beating Tottenham 2-Zero in north London, whereas Man Utd misplaced to backside facet Watford.
+Frank Lampard’s younger Blues squad will have to be on purple alert over the festive interval, however considerably eased the stress on their prime 4 spot by beating Tottenham 2-Zero in north London, whereas Man Utd misplaced to backside facet Watford.

 - Signal as much as watch Premier League on Amazon Prime – together with free 30-day trial

-They tackle Southampton in a conflict at Stamford Bridge with the Saints firmly in a relegation battle although high scorer Danny Ings is doing every part he can to reverse the autumn.
+They tackle Southampton in a conflict at Stamford Bridge with the Saints firmly in a relegation battle although prime scorer Danny Ings is doing the whole lot he can to reverse the autumn.

-HEARALPUBLICIST has rounded up every part you could learn about learn how to watch the Chelsea v Southampton sport by way of Amazon Prime on TV and on-line.
+HEARALPUBLICIST has rounded up the whole lot you’ll want to find out about easy methods to watch the Chelsea v Southampton recreation by way of Amazon Prime on TV and on-line.

 What time is Chelsea v Southampton?